i2bc/dense/README.md

 ** BOTH DOCUMENTATION AND SCRIPTS ARE NOT COMPLETED OR UP TO DATE** ** PLEASE WAIT FOR EARLY 2024 **

-**DENSE** is a software that uses an annotated genome  to detects the genes that have emerged *de novo*.
+**DENSE** is a software that uses a focal annotated genome and detects the genes from this genome that have emerged *de novo*.

 **DENSE** uses a genome of interest (Focal) and its phylogenetic neighbors (genomic FASTA, and GFF3 annotation files).
 The pipeline includes the following steps :